Charles County Pavers

 How to Ensure Yours Lasts

 1. Hire on quality, not price.
-The lowest bid is usually cutting corners that show in 3-5 years.
+The lowest bid is usually cutting corners that show up by year 3.

 2. Ask about base specifications.
 Minimum 6 inches of compacted crushed stone, geotextile fabric, polymeric sand, full edge restraint.